RishikeshMane/Projectv1_demo/README.md

 motive - post api form with angular and nodejs games api

+api can be accessed in this repo in restapifolder =  https://github.com/RishikeshMane/angular_myapp

 completed work

 1 - nodejs api is made in express and nodejs with endpoints get,post,update - get by id and delete